vanessamarinho/subgraph-frequencies/README.md

 # Subgraph Frequencies
 subgraph-frequencies v1.0

-Code that calculates the frequencies of all directed subgraphs involving three nodes from a network as described in http://ieeexplore.ieee.org/document/7839612/
+Code that calculates the frequencies of all directed subgraphs involving three nodes from a directed network as described in http://ieeexplore.ieee.org/document/7839612/

 ## Requirements